mirmoktadir/getx_standard/README.md

     ```
     flutter packages pub run build_runner build --delete-conflicting-outputs
     ```
-  if you don't want to use hive comment this line in main.dart

-    ```dart
-    await MyHive.init(adapters: [UserModelAdapter()]);
-    ```
 - To make your app responsive and look exactly as your (xd,figma..etc) design you need to set artbord size for flutter_ScreenUtil in main.dart
     ```dart
     ScreenUtilInit(
       designSize: const Size(375, 812), // change this to your xd artboard size
-    ```
-- FCM & Awesome Notifications are combined at the same class so when ever you connect your app to firebase your app will be ready to receive notifications you don't need to do anything except sending fcm notification to your api via implementing the method (sendFcmTokenToServer) which is inside FcmHelper class 😎
-    ```dart
-    static _sendFcmTokenToServer(){
-        var token = MySharedPref.getFcmToken();
-        // TODO SEND FCM TOKEN TO SERVER
-    }
     ```

 - Change app package name
     ```
     flutter pub run change_app_package_name:main com.new.package.name